An Extension of the Athena++ Code Framework for Radiation-Magnetohydrodynamics in General Relativity Using a Finite-Solid-Angle Discretization: Tests

 Figure~\ref{fig:moving_equilibration} shows the coordinate-frame fluid energy and $x$-momentum densities, as well as the fluid-frame radiation energy and $x$-momentum densities, resulting from this test.
 The code values agree with the solution to the coupled ordinary differential equation of Equation~\eqref{eq:moving_equilibration}.
+Timesteps longer than approximately the coupling time suffer from an expected loss of accuracy but do not lead to catastrophic failures in the evolution.